DishaMT19/DS_AI_Internship/README.md

 - Generated polynomial features to capture complex, non-linear patterns.
 - Evaluated how engineered features directly impact model performance and efficiency.
 - Strengthened readiness for building optimized and high-performing Machine Learning models.
+- Built a solid foundation in probability theory and its practical applications.
+- Developed clarity in distinguishing independent and dependent events.
+- Applied conditional probability concepts to structured problem-solving scenarios.
+- Understood and implemented Bayes’ Theorem for evidence-based probability updates.
+- Enhanced analytical thinking by connecting probability theory to real-world decision-making.

 ---